A tourist's guide to regularity structures and singular stochastic PDEs: Renormalization structures

 hold. \end{enumerate} \end{defn}

-This definition captures the fact that the renormalization procedure encoded in $\mathscr{U}$ induces a renormalization operation on $T^+$ and commutes with the recentering operators $\Delta$ and $\Delta^+$.
-We will see at the end of this section that the six conditions from Definition \ref{*DefnCompatibility} hold iff condition \eqref{delta T to U-T} and condition \eqref{*EqCompatibilityCondition}, in its form without the $(+)$ labels, hold, under a reasonable assumption on $\delta^+$ that holds true for the regularity and renormalization structures associated with (systems of) singular stochastic PDEs.
+Emphasize the fact that the homogeneity notion in $T$ captures the notion of regularity of the associated analytic objects encoded by elements of $T$ while the homogeneity notion in $U$ captures the diverging behavior of the corresponding regularized objects, as the regularization parameter goes to $0$.
+It makes sense that the two notions of homogeneities are unrelated.
+Definition \ref{*DefnCompatibility} also captures the fact that the renormalization procedure encoded in $\mathscr{U}$ induces a renormalization operation on $T^+$ and commutes with the recentering operators $\Delta$ and $\Delta^+$.
+We will see in Proposition \ref{prop simplification of compatibility} below that the six conditions from Definition \ref{*DefnCompatibility} hold iff condition \eqref{delta T to U-T} and condition \eqref{*EqCompatibilityCondition}, in its form without the $+$ labels, hold, under a reasonable assumption on $\delta^+$ that holds true for the regularity and renormalization structures associated with (systems of) singular stochastic PDEs.

 Compare conditions \eqref{delta T to U-T} and \eqref{EqSpecialRenorm}.
-Emphasize here as in item \textsf{\textbf{(a)}} that the notion of homogeneity is relative to the the grading used to define it.
+Emphasize here as in item \textsf{\textbf{(a)}} that the notion of homogeneity is relative to the grading used to define it.
 An element of $T=U$ may thus have different homogeneities, depending on whether it is considered as an element of $T$ or $U$.
 By condition \textsf{\textbf{(a)}}, the space $T$ is a left $U^-$-comodule.
 The map $\delta^+$ in \textsf{\textbf{(b)}} accounts for the effect in $T^+$ of the renormalization process.
 By \eqref{T+ is a comodule over U^-}, the space $T^+$ is also a left $U^-$-comodule.
 Hence for given a character $k$ on $U^-$, we can define linear maps $\widetilde k:T\to T$ and $\widetilde k^+:T^+\to T^+$, by

-Identities \eqref{delta T to U-T} and \eqref{delta+ T+ to U-T+} ensure that homogeneities of elements of $T$ and $T^+$ are stable under these actions.
+Properties \eqref{delta T to U-T} and \eqref{delta+ T+ to U-T+} ensure that homogeneities of elements of $T$ and $T^+$ are stable under these actions.
 Condition \textbf{\textsf{(c)}}, read with the $+$ labels, somehow says that the renormalization operation encoded in $\widetilde{k}$ commutes with the Taylor expansion operation on the coefficients of any modelled distribution, encoded in $\Delta^+$.
 Condition \textbf{\textsf{(c)}}, read without the $+$ labels, says something similar for modelled distributions.
 Note that the Hopf algebra $T^+$ is a left $U^-$-comodule bialgebra.
 By Proposition \ref{*compatibility antipode}, we have the following compatibility condition on the antipode

 \ssk

 Recall that given a model $\sf M = (g,\Pi)$ on $\mathscr{T}$, the anchored interpretation operator ${\sf \Pi}_x^{\sf g}$ associated with $\sf M$ is given for any $x\in\bbR^d$, by

 The next statement and its proof are part of Theorem 6.15 in Bruned, Hairer and Zambotti's work \cite{BHZ} on the algebraic renormalization of regularity structures.
 It tells us that the $\widetilde{k}$ and $\widetilde{k}^+$ maps have jointly a natural and simple action on the space of models on $\mathscr{T}$.